yechenli-ux/MS-LSC/small-scared exp/README.md

 ### 3. Sieving with g6k

 Once the reduced basis is obtained, run the progressive sieve provided by g6k.
-The script `sieve.py` (inside the g6k directory) reads the BKZ‑output basis and produces the final sieve statistics.
+The script `sieve.py` (put it inside the g6k directory) reads the BKZ‑output basis and produces the final sieve statistics.

 ```bash
 cd /path/to/g6k